aws-samples/amazon-elasticache-samples/dynamodb-elasticache-integration/README.md

 This repository provides a reference implementation (in Python) showing how to integrate DynamoDB and Elasticache.
-It accompanies the AWS Prescriptive Guidance "A pattern for Amazon DynamoDB and Amazon ElastiCache integration using read-through caching" available at <link>.
+It accompanies the AWS Prescriptive Guidance "A pattern for Amazon DynamoDB and Amazon ElastiCache integration using read-through caching" available at https://docs.aws.amazon.com/prescriptive-guidance/latest/dynamodb-elasticache-integration/.

 The CacheClient included here presents the usual DynamoDB client API to callers and internally provides read-through caching using ElastiCache / Redis as the